-Endorsement: After satisfactorily completing specified courses will receive 680 endorsement.
+Endorsement: After satisfactorily completing specified courses students may earn the Maine Department of Education 680 (Computer Teacher) endorsement.

 Scheduling: Students typically take one course per semester in the spring and fall plus one or two summer courses.
 It is possible to finish the degree, full time, in one year, including two summers.
 We have many online and distance education options as well as out-reach opportunities; Face-to-face classes are held in the evenings.

 Advising: University of Maine faculty member in Instructional Technology